logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/upgrade_2.4.md

 !!! note
     No need to worry about the following message since this is done already in [Step 2](#step-2-add-backup-permissions-to-your-role-connected-to-hopsworksai)

-    **Make sure that your custom role which you have connected to Hopsworks.ai has the following permissions:
+    **Make sure that your custom role which you have connected to [managed.hopsworks.ai](https://managed.hopsworks.ai) has the following permissions:
     [ "Microsoft.Compute/snapshots/write", "Microsoft.Compute/snapshots/read", "Microsoft.Compute/snapshots/delete", "Microsoft.Compute/disks/beginGetAccess/action", ]**

 <p align="center">